 - Semester two: two taught modules

 - Plus, a programming and a mathematics module that spans the year

-In years three and four, you’ll study ten taught modules across the two years and you'll work on an individual academic project that is focused on your specialism, embedded within your team in the Research, Design and Development (RDD) department at Dyson.
+In years three and four, you’ll study ten taught modules across the two years and work on an individual academic project that’s focused on your specialism – embedded within your team in the Research, Design and Development (RDD) department at Dyson.

 There are two academic semesters per year: